 (iii) The weights should be representative of the time period

 associated with the base price, which would be the base period

 for any calculations.

 (iv) Once indexes have been chosen and relative proportions

 assigned, it is necessary to rebase all of the original index

 data to the contract's base period.
 This is done for each series

-by dividing the indexes that correspond to the escalation month
+by dividing the indexes that correspond to the price adjustment month

 and year by their index values in the base period, and then